actualbudget/docs/docs/getting-started/starting-fresh.md

 The process of reconciling your account can be found on [the reconciliation page](../accounts/reconciliation.md)

+## 2. Handling cash

+Suppose you do not exclusively use debit and credit cards but also need to keep some cash around.
+In that case, you manage this by creating an account called Cash, which you treat as any other bank account.

-## 2. Setting up your Budget Categories
+## 3. Setting up your Budget Categories

 Now that your accounts are set up and your current balance is accurate, you can start adding budget categories.
 While making these categories, remember that all money entering or leaving your budget needs a category.